intermine/im-docs/docs/get-started/tutorial/index.rst

 .. code-block:: bash

-  $ cd biotestmine
+  # load the uniprot data sources
-  $ ./gradlew integrate -Psource=uniprot-malaria --stacktrace
+  ~/git/biotestmine $ ./gradlew integrate -Psource=uniprot-malaria --stacktrace

 The `--stacktrace` option will display complete stack traces if there is a problem.